nozzlegear/ShopifySharp/readme.md

 ## Tests

-The test suite relies on your own Shopify data, including your Shopify API key, a shop's *.myshopify.com URL, and an access token for that shop.
-Right now this library doesn't have the proper OAuth authentication method to generate an access token, so you'll need to grab it yourself by manually going through the REST API's OAuth flow.
+The test suite relies on your own Shopify credentials, including your Shopify API key, a shop's *.myshopify.com URL, and an access token with full permissions for that shop.
+[This blog post](https://nozzlegear.com/blog/generating-shopify-authorization-credentials) will show you exactly what you need to do to get a shop access token with full permissions.

-Once you have that data, place it inside of the `AppSettings.example.config` file and **rename that file** to `AppSettings.private.config`.
+Once you have those credentials, place them inside of the `AppSettings.example.config` file and **rename that file** to `AppSettings.private.config`.
 That will ensure your private API key and access token don't accidentally get uploaded to public source control.